coopersmith/cooper-site/_notes/City-Guides/New Orleans.md

 Below, please find a list of all my favorite places, as well as a suggested itinerary.

-Number of visits: 4
+**Number of visits:** 4
-Most recent visit: September, 2024
+**Most recent visit:** September, 2024

 ## Stay

-**Hotel St. Vincent** - A fantastic way to get out of the French Quarter.
-This feels like the spiritual successor the Ace, but one that grew with me into adulthood.
+**Hotel St. Vincent**
+A fantastic way to get out of the French Quarter.
+This feels like the spiritual successor the Ace, but one that matured a bit with me and values a slightly more upscale and chill vibe.
 Absolutely fantastic pool, though the lounge chairs are a bit limited and therefore competitive (some folks get there at 8am to start reserving).

 ## Breakfast
+I'm past the age of making breakfast/brunch a destination.
+I'm usually looking for something quick, but substantial, to fuel me for whatever morning breakfast I have in store.

-**Hotel St. Vincent** - I'm
+**San Lorenzo at Hotel St. Vincent**
+To that end, on our last trip, this is where we ate 4/4 of our breakfasts.

+**Willa Jean**
-**Willa Jean** - Might be a little long in the tooth these days, but a great place to soak up the booze
+Might be a little long in the tooth these days, but a great place to soak up the booze

-**Cafe du Monde** - A New Orleans institution for their beignets.
+**Cafe du Monde**
+A New Orleans institution for their beignets.
 Not exactly what I would call breakfast, but widely popular.
 Avoid the one in the French Quarter and head to the one in City Park, combined with a visit to the New Orleans Museum of Art.

 ## Lunch

 **Turkey and the Wolf** - one of the best lunches you’ll ever have.
 Fried Bologna sandwich is a top 5 sandwich of my life.
 Find someone to go splitty/split on the burger (Closed Mon/Tues)

-**Cochon Butcher** - Good spot for lunch if you need a break from Po Boys

 ### Po Boys